Recurring Payments lets you charge your customers automatically on a regular schedule that you set.

 Step 7: Enter credit card information

-Use fields in the billing information section to record the credit card (and related details) you will bill for this recurring payment.
+- Use the fields in the billing information section to record the credit card (and related details) you will bill for this recurring payment.

 Step 8: (Optional) Notify the customer